You don’t have to hope for a “snitch” to find racist traditions.

 Campuses openly recorded these customs for white students to cherish in perpetuity.

-As a graduate student at the University of Maryland College Park, my colleague Marie Ting and I researched the history of the university’s campus life division to analyze how that legacy may have impacted current campus racial climate.
+As a graduate student at the University of Maryland College Park, my colleague Marie Ting and I researched the history of the university’s campus life division to analyze how that legacy may have impacted the current campus racial climate.
 The historical vestiges of discrimination are easily found in both fraternity and university history.

 These vestiges exist in the form of symbols, institutional policies and practices that are rooted in a deep history of segregation.
 Many of our institutions’ most lauded individuals and traditions are immortalized and celebrated in the form of named buildings, endowed chairs, annual traditions, and commemorative portraits.